 Kick-start your directing or criticism career with one of the UK’s longest established Theatre Directing Master’s courses.
-You will learn from leaders in directing, actor-training, contemporary writing, adaptation and dramaturgy.
+You’ll learn from leaders in directing, actor-training, contemporary writing, adaptation and dramaturgy.

 UEA boasts a truly interdisciplinary approach, with the chance to collaborate with postgraduate students and tutors from more than one School.
 Whether you want to pursue a career as a theatre-maker or director, or continue in academic research, this course is for you.

 The MA Theatre Directing at UEA is one of the longest established in the UK.
 Each year we select only a very small number of Theatre Directing students – creating a close, collaborative environment.

 This is a highly intensive year’s work, balancing the advancement of your intellectual frames of reference for understanding modern theatre, with continual, hands-on opportunities to test and develop your practical skills.
 Collaboration with fellow students is key – and you’ll gain from working with undergraduate actors throughout the year.

 You’ll have the chance to study and interrogate the legacy of post-war British theatre, and pass exams qualifying you to climb the studio’s tallescope to change a lantern.
 You’ll encounter critical studies in contemporary theatre practice whilst working with acting students, to sharpen your directorial skills in workshops, scene classes and productions.